Entry fees are non-refundable and non-transferable. No exceptions.

 Overall winners will not qualify for their age group category awards.

-Before you enter your assigned corral, drop-off your pre-race/post-race clothing and belongings at Gear Check.
-While you run, your gear will be held at Gear Check and available for your collection when you have completed your race.
+Before you enter your assigned corral, drop-off your pre-race/post-race clothing and belongings at the Gear Check.
+While you run, your gear will be held at Gear Check.

 Each participant will receive a large, durable gear bag at the Health & Fitness Expo when you pick up your packet that will serve as your gear bag on race day.
 Gear Check trucks will be arranged alphabetically and by truck number near the Start Line.
 Attach your gear tag to your gear bag before you leave it with the Gear Check crew.
 After the race, reclaim your checked bag at the designated Gear Check area.